leaberry/jekyll-udpl/_posts/articles/2015-02-16-udpl-handgun-info.md

 * ***REV*** - Revolver - 8 round max, no optical sights
 * ***REVOP*** - Revolver - 8 round max, optical sights OK

+#### BUG guns

+These have a loose definition of any small size gun.
+Generally a 5 shot snubby revolver or a single stack semi auto with a barrel of 3 inches or less.
+These are the guns that no one shoots at matches but a lot of people carry.
+Bring a BUG gun to our yearly match or shoot one in a normal match for an extra challenge.